 - Aftercare (to lower the risk of relapse)

-Thousands if not millions of people have been helped by painkiller addiction treatment programs.
-It’s important to get the help you need and deserve because the long-term impacts of painkiller addiction can be devastating.
+Painkiller addiction treatment programs have helped countless individuals and families begin to heal.
+It is important to get the help you need and deserve because the long-term impacts of painkiller addiction can be devastating.

-Painkiller addiction is the last thing anyone wants.
-But they do happen, and when they do, you’re at risk of problems with family and friends and at work and school.
-Breaking the dependence of painkillers often requires the assistance of treatment and recovery professionals such as those at Atlanta Detox Center.
+Painkiller addiction is the last thing anyone wants, but it can sometimes be difficult to prevent.
+Painkiller abuse can put you at risk of problems with family and friends as well as work and school, so it is vital to get help.
+Breaking the dependence on painkillers often requires the assistance of treatment and recovery professionals such as those at Atlanta Detox Center.
 Call us today at 833.631.0534 for a consultation.
-We provide programs covering all your needs, including a drug addiction treatment program and alcohol detox center.
+We provide programs covering all your needs, including a drug addiction treatment program and an alcohol detox center.
 We also provide gender-specific recovery services through our men’s detox center and women’s detox center.
 A future of sobriety awaits at a painkiller addiction treatment program.